An Oakland Rental Apartment Is Designed to Be a Reflection of the Beauty of Blackness

 Keep up with our latest house tours each weekday with our House Tour of the Day newsletter

-Describe your home’s style in 5 words or less: Modern mixed with boho chic
+Describe your home’s style in 5 words or less: Black, restful, joyful, peaceful, and intentional.

 This submission’s responses and photos were edited for length/size and clarity.